Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Results and Analysis

 \subsection{Effectiveness of Multimodal Data Augmentation}

 To assess the value of augmenting our training set with counterfactually neutral memes, we fine-tune a diverse range of popular unimodal and multimodal models, including BERT \cite{devlin2019bert}, RoBERTa \cite{liu2019roberta}, ALBERT \cite{lan2020albert}, ViT \cite{wu2020visual}, BEiT \cite{bao2022beit}, DeiT \cite{touvron2021training}, and CLIP \cite{radford2021learning}, using identical hyperparameters across both the original and extended datasets.
-We aim to determine whether exposure to visually and lexically similar non-hateful memes improves model generalization and robustness.
+We also run zero-shot and fine-tuning experiments on SmolVLM \cite{marafioti2025smolvlm}, and Qwen-VL \cite{bai2025qwen2} series.
+We aim to determine whether exposure to visually and lexically similar non-hateful memes improves model generalization and robustness (Table \ref{tab:mm_aug_results}).